datacamp/courses-introduction-to-python/chapter1.md

 When you sum two strings for example, you'll get different behavior then when you sum two integers or two booleans.

 In the script, some variables with different types have already been created.
-Up to you get operational on them.
+Up to you to use them.

 *** =instructions
-- Calculate the product of `mult` and `begin`.
+- Calculate the product of `savings` and `factor`.
 Store the result in `year1`.
 - What do you think the resulting type will be?
 Find out by printing the type (`type()`) of `year1`.
 - Calculate the sum of `desc` and `desc` and store the result in a new variable `doubledesc`.
 - Print out `doubledesc`.
 Did you expect this?

 *** =hint
-- Assign `mult * begin` to a new variable, `year1`.
+- Assign `factor * savings` to a new variable, `year1`.
 - To print the type of a variable `x`, use `print(type(x))`.
 - Assign `desc + desc` to a new variable, `doubledesc`.
 - To print a variable `x`, write `print(x)` in the script.